mrakgr/Trading-Journal/journal_2025.md

 If there is anything to garner from the BTC price action, it's that investor sentiment is definitely turning bullish.

 There will be good times ahead, for the next few months.

+10:50pm.
+I've come to a conclusion regarding BTC.
+The way I treat stocks is a conduit for investor sentiment.

+I should treat crypto the same way.
+Buy and sell them in sync with the market as I would any other stock and not think of them in an isolated manner as if they exist in a bubble.
+Back in 2020 - 2021, BTC might have gone up a lot, but so have many other sectors.
+Many ETFs went up 100% from the Covid lows, and I am sure the actual momo leaders have gone up many times that during the period, as much as BTC did.

+Also, it's possible to interpret the large trader desperation to enter the market as being bullish going forward, so I should just ignore those kinds of opinions either way.

+The only question I should be asking myself is whether BTC is better than the momo stock choices and act accordingly.

+Forget BTC.
+Forget individual stocks.
+Forget anectotal reasoning.

+For me, there should only be the momentum.
+Even though I am focusing on leaders, I must never forget that I am trading the market and not the stocks themselves.

+I'll ponder seriously whether to enter the South Korean market over the week.

+In addition, I should do more research on other Asian markets.
+I am curious if South Korea is alone in its great advance.
+Maybe similar markets will also have great momo picks?